ppazos/cabolabs-mirth/mirth/channels/0008_file_rdr/README.md

 ## (english)

-**0008_inbox_en.xml**
+**0008_file_rdr_en.xml**

 This Channel reads CSV files from the inbox folder, maps it's contents to variables and the Destination Connector just logs the variables out.

-This is the basic example of a file-based inbox.
-After the file is processed, data can be mapped to a XML or JSON message and sent to a desintation or stored in a database.
+This is the basic example of a file-based outbox.
+An app that can't send messages, writes files out, those files are read by Mirth, processed, and data can be mapped to a XML or JSON message and sent to a desintation or stored in a database.

-The inbox folder contains a couple of sample CSV files.
+The outbox folder contains a couple of sample CSV files.
 After processed, those files will have a .done extension.
 If you want to execute the Channel again just remove the .done